Caroline Jones (broadcaster): Career

 During 1988, Jones worked alongside Aboriginal broadcasters at Central Australian Aboriginal Media Association in Alice Springs as they produced their first cultural and current affairs programs for television.
 In 1998 she was appointed an Ambassador for Reconciliation by the Council for Aboriginal Reconciliation.

 In December 2016, Jones announced that she would leave the ABC and step down from her role on Australian Story, although stating that she would not be retiring.

 Jones was a foundation member of the Australian Council for the Arts, formed in 1973, as well as a foundation member of the Australian Classification Review Board, formed in 1970.

 Personal life

-Jones was born on 1 January 1938 and grew up in Murrurundi, New South Wales.
-She married and then divorced early in her adult life.
-Later in her life she was received into the Roman Catholic Church.
+Jones married and then divorced early in her adult life.

+Jones grew up in a Protestant family.
+In 1985, Jones was received into the Roman Catholic Church.

 Jones died following a fall at her home in Sydney on 20 May 2022, at the age of 84.

 Awards and honours

 Jones won numerous media awards, including a Logie in 1972 and several Australian Media Peace Prize gold citations.
 In 2021 she was inducted into the Australian Media Hall of Fame.
 Jones was made an officer of the Order of Australia in 1988 and in 1989 was awarded the Archbishop of Sydney Citation in recognition of her contribution to Christian ideals in radio and television.

 The National Trust of Australia voted Jones an Australian Living Treasure in 1997.
 In 2007 she was made an Honorary Doctor of Letters (DLitt) by the University of the Sunshine Coast.
 She also received a Doctor of Letters (honoris causa) degree at the University of Sydney on 6 August 2017.